geminas67/Room-Controls-Scripts/** Lua Refactoring Prompt (Event-Driven, Control Systems) **.md

 - [ ] Each module handles ONE domain (layers, routing, video, etc.)
 - [ ] Modules delegate to controller for shared utilities
 - [ ] Debug logging centralized via BaseModule pattern

+✅ **Component Handler Management (CRITICAL)**
+- [ ] `cleanupComponentHandlers()` utility function implemented for all component setup methods
+- [ ] Old event handlers cleaned up before assigning new components
+- [ ] Cleanup called in all methods that use `.Choices` selectors to assign components
+- [ ] Prevents handler accumulation in divisible space scenarios
+- [ ] Debug logging included for handler cleanup operations

 By following these patterns, the codebase remains **highly maintainable**, **DRY throughout**, and **easy to extend** with new features.